 Average LoL game lengths

 There is no doubt that football is one of the most popular sports worldwide because people can watch their heroes like Messi compete on the big stage.
-With the rise of eSports this trend is starting to be seen on computer games.
-League of Legends has become so popular since season 3 because that’s when its eSports scene started to properly take off.
+With the rise of eSports, this trend is starting to be seen in computer games.
+League of Legends has become so popular since season 3, because that’s when its eSports scene started to properly take off.
 Here is a fantastic documentary about MOBAs (DOTA 2 specifically) which explains how this free to play model has taken off.

 Did League of Legends get popular by being born in the right time, or is it the best game ever released?
 Without all this press coverage and the rise of Twitch would League of Legends (and MOBAs) be as popular as they are today?
 We can never know, but I think that it’s certainly food for thought.